 Current environmental issues affecting the Namibian people: depletion and degradation of water and aquatic resources; desertification; land degradation; loss of biodiversity and biotic resources; wildlife poaching.

-Google maps Namibia
+Google Maps Namibia

 The capital and other divisions